-A passionate memoir writer, Sheridan Hill works with clients internationally to create a biography that is beautifully written, impeccably researched, and professionally printed.
+A passionate biographer and memoir writer, Sheridan Hill works with clients internationally to create a biography that is beautifully written, impeccably researched, and professionally printed.
 As founder of Real Life Stories, she works with a small stable of publishing professionals hand-picked for their expertise, efficiency, and ability to deliver.

-Sheridan Hill speaks to enthusiastic audiences across the U.S. about the joy of memoir, including at the Virginia Festival of the Book and the Blue Ridge Book and Author Showcase.
 Sheridan Hill attempts to discuss memoir writing and how the memoir process works in this video from 2010.

-“I am endlessly curious.
-I want to know everything you wish to tell me before I begin to tell your story.
-Memoir writing is my great joy in life.”
+I am endlessly curious.
+I want to know everything you wish to tell me before I begin to tell your story.~ Sheridan Hill